virtual-labs/exp-spatial-diversity-iiith/experiment/theory.md

 \end{aligned}
 $$

 Lower outage probabilities indicate higher reliability and better performance under challenging channel conditions, such as fading, interference, and noise.
+The various combineing techniques are discussed below

 ## Selection Combining
 Selection combining does not assign weights based on channel strengths but rather selects the signal with the highest instantaneous SNR among the received signals.
 Only the selected signal is further processed, while the others are discarded.